 About the PhD Degree in Global Studies

-The Global and International Studies program will offer a new interdisciplinary doctorate in Global Studies, launching 2014.
 This cutting-edge program is designed to meet the challenges of the 21st century.
-The PhD Program is the first of its kind at a Tier-1 Research University in the United States, and the first within the University of California system; it is a stand-alone degree (approximately 5-6 years) and is separate from our highly successful terminal MA in Global Studies which has been operating for over a decade.
+The PhD Program is the first of its kind at a Tier-1 Research University in the United States, and the first within the University of California system.
+It is a stand-alone degree (approximately 5-6 years) and is separate from our highly successful terminal MA in Global Studies which has been operating for over a decade.

 The PhD program in Global Studies provides a unique interdisciplinary degree for students who desire to study global issues such as conflict, immigration, human rights, environment, sustainable development and the challenges these issues present for lasting peace, equality and prosperity.
 We are looking for outstanding applicants who desire to become experts on global issues by engaging with research designs, analytical techniques and teaching approaches beyond the confines of individual disciplines.